davsec-teaching/ecs160-f25/homework/Homework-2.md

 5. You must use the Ollama framework to interface with the LLM models.
 Feel free to use any Java library that can interface with Ollama.
 6. You must use Ollama's deepcoder:1.5b model
 7. Feel free to support only GET requests.
 8. Feel free to use the Apache HTTP Core library or any other library.
+You should figure out how to set up the server and how to have it handle the different endpoint urls.
 9. The Issue format in Json:
    ```json
    {